uknowhowwedu/Actix-Web-API/README.md

 >- Header: Bearer Authentication
 >- Parameter: UUID/Username
 >- Response: JSON that containins the data of the desired user (sensitive values omitted)
->- Requirements: The user must be an admin and the desired page number must exist
+>- Requirements: The user must be an admin and the target user must exist
 >
 >```sh
 >curl -X GET http://domain.com/admin/user?identifier=<USERNAME_GOES_HERE>